-Average Monthly Flows

-This graph depicts customer indoor water usage.
+Average Monthly Flows Annual Daily Gallons Per Capita per Day (GPCD): 2016 - 57 GPCD 2017- 57 GPCD 2018 (to date) - 58 GPCD This graph depicts customer indoor water usage.
 May 2017 had the highest usage at 64 GPCD, primarily due to snow melt seeping into manholes after a particularly wet snow and subsequent warm weather.
 March 2017 had the lowest usage at 52 GPCD.
 Overall flows into the wastewater treatment plant are trending upward over this period, however per capita demands remain relatively flat on an annual basis.
 Fall, with relatively little precipitation and dropping groundwater levels, is a good indicator of true daily usage.
 Flows to the NWRF trended up during this period presumably due to significant hail events, higher groundwater levels in inflow.

-Average Daily Usage Per Capita

-Monthly Data for Boulder - National Oceanic and Atmospheric Administration (NOAA) & Natural Resource Conservation Service (NRCS)

-NOAA is predicting 33% above normal precipitation and equal chances of above or below normal temperatures through mid-November in our area.
+Average Daily Usage Per Capita Monthly Data for Boulder - National Oceanic and Atmospheric Administration (NOAA) & Natural Resource Conservation Service (NRCS) NOAA is predicting normal precipitation and a 30 - 40% chance of below normal temperatures through mid-November in our area.
 Drought conditions are starting to relieve somewhat statewide due to recent precipitation.
-As of December 4, November mean temperature data had not yet been entered into NOAA's web site.
-The drought monitor is essentially unchanged in the last month regionally and nationally.
+As of November 5, October mean temperature data had not yet been entered into NOAA's web site.

-Precipitation

-Mean Temperature
+Precipitation Mean Temperature